Robert Schmidt, CCIM

 Yield on Cost: A Beginner’s Guide

 The yield on cost is a commonly used metric when evaluating real estate development and value-add projects.
-It is easy to calculate and is useful as a back of the envelope calculation.
-In this article, we’ll take a closer look at the yield on cost in real estate.
-Here’s what you’ll learn: What is the …
+It is calculated as a property’s stabilized net operating income (NOI) divided by the total project cost.
+It’s easy to calculate and is useful as a back-of-the-envelope calculation.
+In this article, we’ll take a closer look at the …

 Read More